Cookie Notice

 Who can participate in the VAMPSS study?

-Women who are currently pregnant and have severe asthma, or are being treated with asthma biologic medications such as Fasenra (benralizumab), Dupixent (dupilumab) or Nucala (mepolizumab).
-Pregnant women who have received a COVID-19 vaccine can also participate in a study.
-For more information on the study and to enroll, visit the Mother To Baby website.
+Women who are currently pregnant and have received or are planning to receive the BOOSTRIX Tdap vaccine can participate in an observational study.
+For more information on the study and to enroll, visit the Mother To Baby website

 What is VAMPSS?